TwintailTeam/ttl-wiki/docs/safety-guide.md

 ### What We Do to Stay Safe

-The Twintail Launcher team takes several measures to minimize risks:
+The TTL team takes several measures to minimize risks:

 - **Avoid Anti-Cheat Interference** - TTL is designed to work around, not interfere with, game anti-cheat systems
-- **No Sensitive File Modification** - We avoid modifying critical game files that could trigger security alerts
+- **No Sensitive File Modification** - We avoid modifying game files of installed games
 - **Regular Updates** - We continuously update TTL to maintain compatibility and safety
 - **Community Testing** - Our community helps test and report any issues